NovaCat35/landing-page/README.md

 # landing-page

 What a journey this has been!
-I lost count of the countless times I wandered along the css maze...walking into dead-ends and star-gazing aimlessly ***shudder***
+This landing project is a place for me to explore my own understanding of the craft and my ability in the fundamentals of web development.
 Many thanks to the Odin Project for providing the tools I need to tackle this path and others in the future.

 https://novacat35.github.io/landing-page/